 Always be nice to your taxi driver and tip like a lady (or rather, like ‘a tart, a Jew or a journalist’ – one London cabby’s description to me of the most generous passengers) and he’ll take you to the sort of restaurant so local that it has no name on the bill, literally hewn out of the mountain, full of fish in buckets and fishermen in their cups, where we were given wine, spirits, fish and unspeakably saucy custard pastries for 39 euros.

 The fish in Madeira is so fresh that one expects it to get up and perform a medley from The Little Mermaid.
 I even ate LIMPETS here and found them utterly delightful – like mussels that aren’t up themselves.
 I thought it too cheap and queried the bill – and they took 10 euros off!
 So I tipped massively (like a journalist), of course.

 If the monochrome charms of the city pall, you can grab a taxi up to the tropical lushness of the Monte Palace estate (you can also go up by cable car and come down by toboggan, but I’m far too rich and fat for all that these days) which was recently voted 13th Best Botanical Garden In The World by Conde Nast Traveller.

-No one could call me the outdoor type, and I’ve only ever thought Mother Nature existed just so one could show the old bitch who’s boss, but you could almost get drunk on the sights you’ll see here.
+No one could call me the outdoor type.
+I’ve only ever thought Mother Nature existed just so one could show the old bitch who’s boss.
+But you could almost get drunk on the sights you’ll see here.
 ALMOST.
-That’s why it’s so good that there’s a lovely little cafe right by the entrance where you can drink poncha, watch the cable cars glide by and say to The Botanist ‘The cab’ll be at least another ten minutes – go on, hon, get me another one!’
+That’s why it’s so good that there’s a lovely little cafe right by the entrance where you can drink poncha and watch the cable cars glide by.
+And say to The Botanist ‘The cab’ll be at least another ten minutes – go on, hon, get me another one!’